-Farm Size and Precision Adoption Larger farms tend to benefit more just because they have more acres to apply the technology over.
-This is reflected in adoption statistics, which show steadily increasing adoption rates on grain farms, particularly over 1000 acres.
-Large farms often have opportunities to diversify the risk of new technology adoption.
-Pilot applications of technologies on a few acres can be expanded or not.
+Farm Size and Precision Adoption

+- Larger farms tend to benefit more just because they have more acres to apply the technology over. - 63% of Florida citrus producers that use PA are over 500 acres (preliminary results)

+- Large farms often have opportunities to diversify the risk of new technology adoption. - Pilot applications of technologies on a few acres can be expanded or not.